 Starting an eco-efficient home repair?

 The key to any good repair after filing a claim is knowing what you need in advance.
 If you’re working with contractors or a building company, consult with them about how you can use eco-efficient materials for your repairs.
-You can also do your own research to find stores and vendors in your area that can help you find the products you need.
+You can also do your research to find stores and vendors in your area that can help you find the products you need.

 Becoming environmentally aware can help us make better lifestyle choices.
 Earth Hour has become a catalyst for positive environmental impact.
 It will continue to help drive major legislative changes while educating the public on the climate crisis.
-On March 26th, if we all pledge to ‘green’ our lives a little more each year, we can help to ensure a healthier planet for generations to come!
+On March 23rd, if we all pledge to ‘green’ our lives a little more each year, we can help to ensure a healthier planet for generations to come!

 Related Articles